 There was a clearly defined management structure in place and all staff felt supported and appreciated in their own particular roles.
-The practice manager was responsible for the day to day running of the practice.
+The practice manager was responsible for the day to day running of the practice and they were supported by an area development manager.

 The practice regularly audited clinical and non-clinical areas as part of a system of continuous improvement and learning.
-They undertook monthly patient satisfaction surveys, a rolling text message satisfaction survey and were also undertaking the NHS Family and Friends Test.
+They undertook a rolling text message satisfaction survey and were also undertaking the NHS Family and Friends Test.

-There were good arrangements in place to share information with staff by means of regular practice meetings which were minuted for those staff unable to attend.
+There were good arrangements in place to share information with staff by means of monthly practice meetings and weekly bulletins which were displayed for staff to reference.

-Mydentist - High Street -Carcroft
+Mydentist - Grange Road -Hartlepool